tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 As an example, let’s consider the ANOVA F-test filter.

 `class_score_aov` is a subclass of `class_score`.
-Because it inherits from the `class_score` parent class, all of the parent's properties are also inherited.
 The subclass can also include additional properties specific to its implementation.
 For example:

 ::: {.cell layout-align="center"}